bahanonu/ciatah/README.md

 ## Quick start guide

-Below are steps needed to quickly get started using the `calciumImagingAnalysis` software package.
+Below are steps needed to quickly get started using the `calciumImagingAnalysis` software package in MATLAB.
 - Clone the `calciumImagingAnalysis` repository (using GitHub desktop or command line) or download the repository zip and unzip.
 - Point the MATLAB path to the `calciumImagingAnalysis` folder.
 - Run the below MATLAB commands.
 - For Fiji dependency, when path to `Miji.m` (`\Fiji.app\scripts` folder) is requested, likely in `private\programs\FIJI_PATH\Fiji.app\scripts` unless the user requested a custom path or on OSX (in which case, find the install directory).
 - `calciumImagingAnalysis` often uses regular expressions to find relevant movie and other files in folders to analyze.
-For example, by default it looks for any files containing `concat`, e.g. `concat_recording_20140401_180333.h5` (test data).
+ - For example, by default it looks for any files containing `concat`, e.g. `concat_recording_20140401_180333.h5` (test data).
 If you have a file called `rawData_2019_01_01_myInterestingExperiment.avi` and all your raw data files start with `rawData_` then change the regular expression to `rawData_` when requested by the repository.
 See `setMovieInfo` module.
+- External software packages are downloaded into `_external_programs` folder and should be placed there if done manually.
 - See additional details in [Processing calcium imaging data](#processing-calcium-imaging-data).
 - When issues are encountered, first check the `*Common issues and fixes` Wiki page to see if a solution is there.
-Else, submit a new issue or email Biafra.
+Else, submit a new issue or email Biafra (bahanonu [at] alum.mit.edu).

 ```MATLAB
 % Loads all directories